EighteenZi/rocksdb_wiki/Read-Modify-Write-Benchmarks.md

 * 144GB RAM
 * Linux 3.2.45

 The goal of these benchmark is to demonstrate the benefit of Merge operators on read-modify-write workloads, e.g. counters.
+Both benchmarks were executed using a single thread.

 # Update random benchmark
 We ran "update random" benchmark that executes 50.000.000 iterations of: